-Ray Victurine, President
+Ray Victurine, Co-President

 Ray is the Director of the Wildlife Conservation Society’s (WCS) Business and Conservation Initiative, which he launched in 2007.
 The program engages with industry, governments and other stakeholders to explore innovative approaches to balance conservation and development interests through design and implementation of best practices aimed at reducing and compensating for impacts on biodiversity and ecosystem services.
 Ray also directs WCS’s Conservation Finance Program which focuses on the development of sustainable financing mechanisms that contribute to positive biodiversity conservation and sustainability outcomes.
 Ray serves on the Boards of the Wildlife Friendly Enterprise Network, the Conservation Finance Alliance, and has been active with organizations engaged with the carbon market.
 He is also a member of the Biodiversity and Livelihood Advisory Committee for Total Uganda.
 He is trained as a natural resource economist, and has worked on conservation and sustainable development issues in Africa, Asia, and Latin America for more than 30 years.
 Ray has lived on Bainbridge Island with his wife and two children since 2000.
 He served for several years on the City’s Community Forestry Commission and with other Commission members created a Community Forestry Strategy that was delivered to the City.
 He now lives downtown in the new Grow Community.

-Erin Kellogg, Vice President
+Erin Kellogg, Co-President

 Erin’s passion for the environment began out the back door of her childhood home in Connecticut, where she roamed the largest tract of undeveloped land between Boston and New York.
 After graduating from the Yale School of Forestry and Environmental Studies, she migrated west in search of ever larger expanses of wilderness, eventually landing in the Pacific Northwest.
 An experienced conservation nonprofit manager, she served as Vice President for Ecotrust Canada in Vancouver, BC, Director of Policy and Communications for Ecotrust and Director of Operations for Sustainable Northwest in Portland, OR.
 She has worked on environmental issues in resource-dependent communities from Astoria, Oregon to Cordova, Alaska with coalitions of First Nations, scientists, policymakers and community groups.
 She has lived on Bainbridge Island since 2001, where she enjoys exploring the island’s parks and waters on foot and by kayak with her husband and two children, and is thrilled to be working to protect more of these special places.

-Ed Gilbert, Secretary
+Ed Gilbert, Vice President